alphagov/forms/design/features/file-upload/README.md

 Some form creators indicated that form fillers should be able to change the file names after uploading, so that it can help with processing and make it more findable.

-Some users were concerned whether it would be safe to open the file attachments or receive files through email (with people’s personal data, like a passport photo).
+Some participants were concerned whether it would be safe to open the file attachments or receive files through email (with people’s personal data, like a passport photo).

 ## Released feature